Guide

 What it actually takes to do a free SEO audit

-An SEO audit is a structured review of every reason a site is — or isn't — showing up in search.
+An SEO audit is a structured review of every reason a site is, or isn't, showing up in search.
 A good one looks at technical health, on-page content, whether AI engines can read you, your authority, and what the sites outranking you are doing.
 Most "free" audits skip all of that and run a one-click scanner instead.
 Here's the whole process, in plain English, so you know what a real audit involves and can tell the difference.

 By Luke · Crewsive

-What an SEO audit is — and why "free" usually means shallow
+What an SEO audit is, and why "free" usually means shallow

 An SEO audit answers one question: why is this site ranking where it ranks, and what would move it?
 Everything else is detail underneath that question.

-The hard part isn't finding problems — any tool can spit out a hundred "issues."
+The hard part isn't finding problems.
+Any tool can spit out a hundred "issues."
 The hard part is judging which problems actually affect rankings, which are cosmetic, and which three or four fixes are worth doing first.
 That judgment is the entire job, and it's exactly what an automated scanner can't do for you.

-1. Technical foundation
+Technical foundation

 Start with the plumbing, because none of the content work matters if search engines can't reach, render, and index your pages.
-The technical layer is where the cheapest, highest-impact wins usually hide — a single misplaced line in robots.txt can hold an entire site out of the index.
+The technical layer is where the cheapest, highest-impact wins usually hide.
+A single misplaced line in robots.txt can hold an entire site out of the index.

 The non-negotiables here are crawlability and indexing: can a bot find your pages, and is Google actually keeping them?
-Then performance, measured by Core Web Vitals — LCP (Largest Contentful Paint, how fast the main content loads), INP (Interaction to Next Paint, how responsive the page feels when tapped), and CLS (Cumulative Layout Shift, how much things jump around as the page settles).
+Then performance, measured by Core Web Vitals: LCP (Largest Contentful Paint, how fast the main content loads), INP (Interaction to Next Paint, how responsive the page feels when tapped), and CLS (Cumulative Layout Shift, how much things jump around as the page settles).
 Then mobile rendering, a clean site structure, and HTTPS everywhere.

-2. On-page & content
+On-page & content

 Once the site is crawlable, the question becomes whether each page actually deserves to rank for what it targets.
-On-page work is about matching a page to a real search intent and making that match obvious — to readers first, and to search engines as a consequence.
+On-page work is about matching a page to a real search intent and making that match obvious.
+To readers first, and to search engines as a consequence.

-3. AI search & AEO
+AI search & AEO

 This is the phase most audits don't have yet, and it's the one I'd argue is newly essential: can AI engines read your site, and will they cite it?
-Increasingly, people get answers from ChatGPT, Perplexity, Google AI Overviews, and Gemini without ever clicking a blue link — so being quotable by those systems is now part of being findable at all.
+Increasingly, people get answers from ChatGPT, Perplexity, Google AI Overviews, and Gemini without ever clicking a blue link.
+So being quotable by those systems is now part of being findable at all.

 01